COMMONLY USED LINE

 Center lines:

-Center lines are used to indicate the centers of holes, arcs, and symmetrical objects.
+symmetrical objects.
 It is represented as long-short-long kinds of lines.
-Dimension lines are thin and are used to show the actual size of an object and weight is about 0.3mm.
+Dimension lines are thin and are used to show the actual size of

 REPRESENTATION: